fabianorodrigo/starter-kits/angular13/src/app/flexbox/README.md

 It's a component that receives a set of flexbox properties and set styles dinamically to the container and its items.

+### demo-justify-content

+A component the show a parameterized value for `justify-content` in all the four values possible for `flex-direction` side by side.

 # Pages

 ### justify-content